 You may be wondering how this all applies to cesspools.
 Cesspools are much harder to pass in Massachusetts.
 Does every single one automatically fail?
 NO.

-Only those cesspools that exhibit signs of hydraulic failure, are located very close to private or public water supplies, or otherwise do not protect or pose a threat to the public health, safety or the environment will need to be upgraded.
-Also, cesspools must be upgraded prior to an increase in design flow (e.g., the addition of a bedroom to a home.
+Only those cesspools that exhibit signs of hydraulic failure are located very close to private or public water supplies, or otherwise do not protect or pose a threat to the public health, safety or the environment will need to be upgraded.
+Also, cesspools must be updated before an increase in design flow (e.g., the addition of a bedroom to a home.

 So what if you decide not to sell?
 A Title V is good for two years from the date it is completed.
 It can be extended for a 3rd year if it is pumped in both years.